miyamo2/pqxd/README.md

 ```

 > [!Important]
-> If `Ping` is to be performed, `dynamodb:DescribeEndpoints` policy must be set for the IAM role.
+> If `Ping` is to be performed, `dynamodb:ListTables` policy must be set for the IAM role.

 #### `SELECT`